StefanGreve/configuration/README.md

 .\tools\update.ps1 -All
 ```

-## Notes
+## Personal Notes

+- Prior to the Windows 10 Creator Update, creating symbolic links required elevated
+  permissions.
+Enabling the `Developer Mode` in the settings app lifts this restriction
-- running `configure.ps1` will add user-customized settings to `.gitconfig`, because
+- Running `configure.ps1` will add user-customized settings to `.gitconfig`, because
-  this config file cannot expand variables such as `$home`
+  this config file cannot expand variables such as `$home`.
+Use `git stash` to get
+  around that